Kuraiyume/Mira/README.md

 - Click this link and Download: Coming soon

-   *For executable file, run it as Administrator.
+   *Note: For executable file, run it as Administrator.
 (In Executable the Paste is not Ctrl+V, just click the Left Mouse Button Once to paste.)*

 ## [+] Usage